harsha-0110/PPPwn-Luckfox/README.md

 # PPPwn-Luckfox
 An alternative method to [0x1iii1ii/PPPwn-Luckfox](https://github.com/0x1iii1ii/PPPwn-Luckfox) running PPPwn on Luckfox Pico Plus/Pro/Max with additional features.

 ## Features

-- Automates the installation of required services and configurations.
 - Hosts a web interface for configuring PPPwn and hosting payloads.
 - Starts a PPPoE server to assign IP addresses to PS4.
 - Supports PS4 firmware versions 9.00, 9.03, 9.04, 9.50, 9.51, 9.60, 10.00, 10.01, 10.50, 10.70, 10.71 & 11.00.
+- Supports both HEN and GoldHEN, can be configured via web interface.

 ## Prerequisites
 - Luckfox Pico device
 - An SD card (8GB or above)
 - Ethernet and Type-C cables